This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 2. Sends a message to the parent company!

-Some consumers believe that if we continue to buy from these cruelty-free brands then it will hopefully send a message to their parent company that there is money to be made in owning and operating a cruelty-free brand.
+Some consumers believe that if we continue to buy from these cruelty-free brands, then it will hopefully send a message to their parent company that there is money to be made in owning and operating a cruelty-free brand.

-This is similar to vegans buying their groceries at retail stores that also sell meat and dairy products or ordering vegan food at restaurants that are not 100% vegan.
+This is somewhat similar to vegans buying their groceries at retail stores that also sell meat and dairy products or ordering vegan food at restaurants that are not 100% vegan.

 Note that companies won’t know you’re supporting them because of their cruelty-free values unless you tell them, so send them an email, slide into their DMs, or leave a comment telling them you’re happy they’re cruelty-free and hope their parent corporation will follow suit.